 Today’s devices are distinguished by reliability, convenience, and safety.
 They are made in various designs and sizes.
 Are you wondering what are trampolines made of nowadays?

-Modern trampolines are produced by polyvinyl chloride, which consists of many layers: polymers, lavsan, reinforced mesh.
+Modern trampolines are produced from polyvinyl chloride, which consists of many layers: polymers, lavsan, reinforced mesh.
 Materials should be durable and waterproof.
 After the jump, this canvas should take its original form.
 Trampolines in their functional purposes are divided into:

 As it has been mentioned above, the invention is very popular with people of different age.
 They choose such a device because of numerous advantages.
 Let’s outline the most important ones: